The El Paso Film Festival is one of the region’s largest showcase of independently made narrative and documentary films.

 Carlos Corral is a Texas filmmaker with true grit.
 With more than 12-years of experience working on a variety of high-profile television, documentary and feature film productions, he is among the most prolific personalities in the West Texas film scene.
 Known mostly as a location sound mixer, his credits include producer, editor and writer — just to name a few.
 Through his company, MindWarp Films, Carlos realizes his own story-telling passion by producing and participating in documentaries and narratives that tackle issues such as immigration, domestic abuse and politics.

-In his latest venture, Carlos is the Artistic Coordinator of the El Paso Film Festival.
+In his latest venture, Carlos is the Artistic Director of the El Paso Film Festival.
 With the support of the El Paso Filmmakers organization, the Paso Del Norte Community Foundation and his company MindWarp Films, the festival will give movie lovers a chance to see original films by regional filmmakers on the rise.

 Carlos’ most recent body of work includes Running with Beto, directed by David Modigliani, where he served as one of the Location Sound Mixers.
 The film will have its world premiere at the 2019 SXSW Film Festival.
 Other works include Home + Away, directed by Matt Ogens, which Carlos served as Location Sound Mixer.
 The film will have its world premiere at the 2018 Tribeca Film Festival.
 Nacído De Nuévo — for which he produced and sound mixed — was recognized as among the best short-films at the Las Cruces International Film Festival for 2018.
 He co-produced the 2011 short film, Child of the Desert, staring Dale Dickey, winner of the Best Narrative Short at the USA Film Festival and was eligible for an Oscar Nomination in the Short Film Category.

 More than 3,000 visitors visit his blog each month and he is the source for out-of-town production companies looking to connect with professional crew members here in El Paso, Texas.
-Carlos is a graduate of the University of Texas at Austin Film School and a proud member of the Texas I.A.T.S.E.
+Carlos is a graduate of The University of Texas at Austin Film School and a proud member of the Texas I.A.T.S.E.
 Local 484 Union.

 Charles Horak is host of the weekly radio program On Film (KTEP, 88.5 FM, NPR) and is a voting member of the Broadcast Film Critics Association.
 In 2008 he co-founded the Plaza Classic Film Festival in El Paso, Texas and was the festival’s artistic director for its first six years.
 For over 15 years, he has been the director and host of The Film Salon, an ongoing monthly screening series dedicated to celebrating important and classic films and filmmakers.